Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Number Theory I.md

 $$ \sum_{i=1}^{n} i= \frac{n(n+1)}{2} $$
 [[Tags/Definition\|Definition]] A **set** is a collection of elements which can be any type of mathematical objects

-- A set of sets that contains no set? - Russel’s paradox
-- How is a collection not a set? [[Tags/questions\|questions]]
-	- Let S be the collection of all sets that are not members of themselves (not a set)??

 ## Set notation

 The notation $x \in X$ means that $x$ is an element of the set $X$.